Many homeowners turn on their dehumidifier in the summer when the house gets too hot and sticky.

 Refrigerant Dehumidifiers

-These dehumidifiers work like a fridge or freezer.
-They use a refrigerant, mostly R410A, to cool a metal plate over which air is passed.
+They use a refrigerant, normally R-410A, to cool a metal plate over which air is passed.
 The water vapor in the air passing over the metal plate condenses, and water droplets are collected in a bucket below the unit.

 The refrigerant used in these dehumidifiers helps cool and remove moisture from the air.
 This process happens continually until the desired humidity level is achieved.